The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 Our FinTech projects

-Our main focus in FinTech is mainly on crowdfunding solutions for various industries, market sectors, and businesses.
+Our main focus in FinTech is mainly on online investment and crowdfunding solutions for various niches, market sectors, and business models.

-LenderKit is software for creators who are going to enter the market of alternative financing.
+LenderKit is a crowdfunding and online investment software for businesses that are going to enter the market of alternative financing.

 InvestMySchool is a UK-based fundraising platform that helps independent schools and educational organisations.